zecojls/tagee/README.md

 ## Important note!

-As TAGEE uses spheroidal geometries and elevation nodes from a 3x3 moving window to calculate partial derivatives and hence terrain attributes, the visualization of the outputs is affected by the scale, which require the adjustment of the histogram for proper visualization.
+As TAGEE uses spheroidal geometries and elevation nodes from a 3x3 moving window to calculate partial derivatives and hence terrain attributes, the visualization of the outputs is affected by the scale, which requires the adjustment of the histogram for proper visualization.
 This happens because GEE produces different pyramids from your data (from the local up to the global scale) and consequently the pixel size changes dynamically, affecting the range of the estimated attribute values.
-Until you specify your final resolution, say 30m/pixel, the pyramids will dynamically affect the visualization of an output for different visualizaiton scales.
+Until you specify your final resolution, say 30m/pixel, the pyramids will dynamically affect the visualization of the output for different visualization scales.
 You can determine your final resolution by exporting the results to assets and importing back further processing or map composition.

 # Minimal reproducible example

 [OPEN THE EXAMPLE DIRECTLY IN THE GEE CODE EDITOR](https://code.earthengine.google.com/aa4e35435ceb259e86fe64eedd9cf53b).

 NOTE: Any Earth Engine user with the above link can use it to view and run the example code.
-However, you need to login.
+However, you need to log in.

 ## Javascript
 ```javascript